-We recommend masonry Coatings, which come in many forms, mixtures, colours, effects and finishes, but which is right for YOUR home?
+We recommend masonry Coatings, but being honest, we are somewhat biased!
+Paints and wall coatings come in many forms, mixtures, colours, effects and finishes, but which is right for YOUR home?
 Never Paint Again explain the different types of masonry wall coatings and will help you discover which wall coating may be suitable for your house.

 Masonry walls require some form of protection after they are built, or the weather, and the elements in the atmosphere in general, would erode the wall, causing great, and irreparable damage.

-Let’s consider which type is suitable for your house.
+Let’s consider which is the best exterior paint for your house.

 The most common type of masonry coating is of course masonry paint, the type that anyone can buy in a DIY shop.
 The results of painting with a normal paint, to the exterior of a house are sometimes not quite as expected, especially if the painter is a novice.

 The challenge is to find a suitable masonry coating or covering that not only looks good, but is SUITABLE for the wall the coating is being applied to, and the factors of longevity, durability, weather resistance, and value for money!